-My work has been published in journals such as Philosophy of Music Education Review, Action, Criticism, and Theory for Music Education, Music Educators Journal, Rethinking Schools, Berkeley Review of Education, General Music Today, TOPICS for Music Education Praxis, and Critical Education.
+My work has been published in journals such as Philosophy of Music Education Review, Action, Criticism, and Theory for Music Education, Journal of Historical Research in Music Education, Music Educators Journal, Rethinking Schools, and Critical Education.
 I have also contributed chapters to edited volumes including Purposes and Places of Popular Music Education, The HipHopEd Compilation, and Teacher Unions and Social Justice, and regularly present at national and international conferences.

 My recent publications include: